oguzyuceisik/1-DOF-Propeller-Thrust-Balance-System/README.md

 # 1-DOF-Propeller-Thrust-Balance-System

-A 1-Degree-of-Freedom (1-DOF) closed-loop thrust balance arm controlled by a Brushless DC (BLDC) motor and an AS5600 12-bit magnetic rotary encoder, powered by an Arduino.
+A 1-Degree-of-Freedom (1-DOF) closed-loop thrust balance arm controlled by a Brushless DC motor and an AS5600 12-bit magnetic rotary encoder, powered by an Arduino.

 ---